ubuntu-mate/ubuntu-mate.org/blog/20140828-ubuntu-mate-beta1.md

     sudo apt-get autoremove
     sudo apt-get autoclean

-Finally setup the default Ubuntu MATE appearance.
+Finally set up the default Ubuntu MATE appearance.

   * Go to `System -> Preferences -> Appearance` and select the 'Ambiant-MATE' theme.
 Click the `Backgrounds` tab and select the